What is PermaCulture

 ... because far from being a type of agriculture (as it is often classified),

-permaculture is something dynamic and in constant flux and change that now covers all areas of human knowledge, focused on creating sustainable human societies:
+permaculture is something dynamic, in constant flux and continuously changing that now covers all areas of human knowledge, focused on creating sustainable human societies:

 that is, crisis-proof.